alpinelinux/awall/README.md

 configuration is saved to the files.
 Otherwise, the old configuration is restored.

-There is also a command for deleting all firewall rules:

  **awall flush**

 This command configures the firewall to drop all packets.